Top-ranked Barty overcomes match point for win at Miami Open - WHIZ News

 Playing away from Australia for the first time in more than a year, Barty won despite an unreliable forehand.
 She whacked 40 unforced errors on that side, but compensated somewhat with 15 aces.

-Barty acknowledged that jet lag and the time difference between Miami and Australian made the match a challenge.
+Barty acknowledged that jet lag and the time difference between Miami and Australia made the match a challenge.

 “You kind of forget how much it can take out of you,” she said.
 “But you have to accept that’s the way it is.
 It worked in my favor this morning — I got to watch some Aussie football back home.”